hyperoceanic/marks-docs/docs/People/onboarding.md

 * Informal chat with onboarding buddy to identify any areas that need looking into.
 * Run those review sessions!
 Do them away from the team - these are 1:1s after all.
-* Go over in a bit more detail how your team fits into the organisation
+* Go over in a bit more detail how your team fits into the organization
-  * Team OKRs can be herlpful here, if your organisation is making effective use of them
+  * Team OKRs can be helpful here, if your organization is making effective use of them
 * How your current work fits into that picture.
 * Keep an eye on that 'first task' to make sure there are no extraneous items blocking progress.